-The theme this year is “Media and Movement,” the relationship between current and historic social justice movements and the news media.
-The weekend kicks off with a film screening and discussion on Friday night (that’s more geared toward adults), and then the weekend brings a variety of enriching, fun, inspirational family-friendly activities.
-There’s a full day of family programming on Saturday including an all-ages service project where visitors can create care packages for the homeless; and a Sunday jazz presentation.
+The weekend kicks off on Friday night with a reading with poet and educator Kirwyn Sutherland from his newly released book of poetry Jump Ship (that’s more geared toward adults), and then the weekend brings a variety of enriching, fun, inspirational family-friendly activities.
+There’s a full day of family programming on Saturday including an all-ages service project where visitors can create care packages for families in our city, and learn more about the Civil Rights Movement through stories, arts and crafts; and a Sunday jazz presentation.
 Monday is even more eventful, with a scavenger hunt, a visit from the Phillie Phanatic, a concert, a re-enactment of Dr. Martin Luther King Jr. by Carlo Campbell, and more.
 The museum’s admission will be reduced to $2 for all guests during MLK Weekend Celebration.

 Girard College Chapel, 2101 S. College Ave.

 This free 90-minute concert combines the traditions of African-American culture and Western classical music.
 The program includes Samuel Barber’s classic “Adagio for Strings” performed to excerpts from King’s “I Have a Dream” speech by speaker Charlotte Blake Alston, as well as other uplifting pieces.
 Free tickets are live on the Philadelphia Orchestra’s website, so don’t miss out!
 If you can’t make the show, you can listen to the live radio broadcast on WRTI (90.1 FM or wrti.org).